SteveJustin1963/tec-SCOPE/README.md

 ## stage -0.9 plumb bob + protractor and compass
-- attached plumb bob and protractor to side and compass to base to get manual readings
+- attached plumb bob and protractor to side and compass to base to get manual readings, compare to sw answer